stecik/freez/README.md

 # Licence
-Feel free to use/edit my software in any way possible for __tnon-commercial__ purposes.
+Feel free to use/edit my software in any way possible for __non-commercial__ purposes.